Blog

 Too many people turn up at a lesson not understanding the previous one, which then makes it ten times harder to understand the current lesson, and this snowballs throughout the course, resulting in them spending far longer getting to grips with the work than if they’d learnt it at the time.
 The ability to tap into on-demand tutoring anywhere, anytime, is just what people need to help resolve any current problems so they can go into their next lesson fully prepared.
 In addition, for years schools have struggled to get mathematicians teaching maths, so it is vitally important to have extra options open to students.

-Many students can find maths challenging.
+Many students can find studying challenging.
 What advice do you have for them?

 What’s the best way to learn difficult topics?